-(The John L. Wehle Gallery opened in August following extensive renovations.)
+(The John L. Wehle Gallery reopened in August, 2012 following extensive renovations.)

 Discover Western New York’s “hidden treasure,” the John L. Wehle Art Gallery.
 Its world-class collection of wildlife and sporting art, hailed by Wildlife Magazine as “one of the finest in the world,” results from forty years of astute collecting by the museum’s founder, John (Jack) L. Wehle.